 There are some set phrases in Japanese that involve adjectives becoming nominalized by simply being left as is.
 As quick examples, consider the following set phrases.

 To know full well about the world.

 Literally: To fully distinguish between sour and sweet.

-Typically, however, ～さ and ～み are used to nominalize adjectives, with ～め and ～き being additional more complicated items to choose from.
+Typically, however, ～さ and ～み are used to nominalize adjectives, with ～め and ～き two other methods.
 The resulting products of these endings are not completely interchangeable.

 ～さ nominalizes an adjective objectively.
 Nouns with ～さ can either be concrete or feel as if they are.
 Not only can you find it after 形容詞, but you can also find it after 形容動詞 of both native and Sino-Japanese origin as well as loans from other languages.